polyfills/polyfills/README.md

 - It does not use its own user agent parsing.

 This library will only use small, well tested polyfills.
-The only exception are `ECMAScript` bundles such as [es5-shim](https://github.com/es-shims/es5-shim).
+The only exceptions are `ECMAScript` bundles such as [es5-shim](https://github.com/es-shims/es5-shim).
 An ES6 shim will be included once ES6 is finalized and a majority of browsers support all ES6 features.
 Until then, ES6 features will be included piecewise.